aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Map identification.md

 |areaid|MainManager.[Areas](../Enums%20and%20IDs/librarystuff/Areas.md)|The area this map belongs to.
 On Start, if this field is different than instance.`areaid` (the current area), UpdateArea is called|`BugariaOutskirts` (should be assigned to the logically accurate value)|

 ## `mapid`
 The `mapid` is required to be set.
-While its default value is `TestRoom`, that value already has a map defined in the game meaning it's invalid to leave this value except for the actual test room.
+While its default value is `TestRoom`, that value already has a map defined in the game meaning it's invalid to use this value except for the actual test room.
 It identifies the map specifically and can reliably be used to tell maps appart or to simply know the current map.

 ## `areaid`
 The `areaid` on the other hand is more complex.
 A map must belong to an area and just like the `mapid`, it is expected to always be set (defaults to `BugariaOutskirts`).